-Spain's annual inflation rate rose to 2.9 percent in July of 2021, from 2.7 percent in the previous month and beat market expectations of 2.5 percent, according to a preliminary estimate.
-It is expected to be the highest consumer price inflation in the country since February of 2017.
-Main upward pressures were seen in prices of accommodation services and gas, reflecting low base year effects.
-The annual core inflation rate, which excludes volatile items such as unprocessed food and energy products, climbed to 0.6 percent in July, from 0.2 percent in the prior month.
-On a monthly basis, consumer prices are expected to fall 0.7 percent, the steepest decrease since July of 2020, after a 0.5 percent gain in June. source: National Statistics Institute (INE)
+Spain's annual inflation rate likely rose to 5.6 percent in November of 2021, from 5.4 percent in the previous month and in line with market expectations, according to preliminary estimates.
+It was the steepest hike in consumer prices since September of 1992, of which food inflation as well as price increases in vehicle fuels and lubricants stood out.
+The annual core inflation rate, which excludes volatile items such as unprocessed food and energy products, likely rose to a record 1.7 percent in November, from 1.4 percent in October.
+On a monthly basis, consumer prices are expected to advance by 0.4 percent, slowing markedly from a downwardly revised 1.8 percent advance in the prior month. source: National Statistics Institute (INE)

-Inflation Rate in Spain averaged 6.46 percent from 1955 until 2021, reaching an all time high of 28.43 percent in August of 1977 and a record low of -1.37 percent in July of 2009.
+Inflation Rate in Spain averaged 6.45 percent from 1955 until 2021, reaching an all time high of 28.43 percent in August of 1977 and a record low of -1.37 percent in July of 2009.
 This page provides the latest reported value for - Spain Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Spain Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.
+Spain Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Inflation Rate in Spain is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Spain Inflation Rate is projected to trend around 1.10 percent in 2022 and 1.70 percent in 2023, according to our econometric models.
+Inflation Rate in Spain is expected to be 5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Inflation Rate is projected to trend around 0.80 percent in 2022 and 1.00 percent in 2023, according to our econometric models.